location-iq/locationiq-objc-client/docs/OAIReverseApi.md

 NSString* acceptLanguage = "en"; // Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native (optional)
 NSNumber* namedetails = 0; // Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. (optional)
 NSNumber* extratags = 0; // Include additional information in the result if available, e.g. wikipedia link, opening hours. (optional)
+NSNumber* statecode = 0; // Adds state or province code when available to the statecode key inside the address element.
+Currently supported for addresses in the USA, Canada and Australia.
+Defaults to 0 (optional)

 OAIReverseApi*apiInstance = [[OAIReverseApi alloc] init];